 - Lengthwise weld metal burn testing

-While some FCAW-S is included in the Structural curriculum, due to the high skill requirement, an average person who intends to make a living using this process doing evaluated code work, and/or who hopes to qualify through testing as a Seismic Restricted Access Welder, will want to opt for the extra training that is in the Construction option.
+While some FCAW-S is included in the base Structural curriculum, due to the high skill requirement, an average person who intends to make a living using this process doing evaluated code work, and/or who hopes to qualify through testing as a Seismic Restricted Access Welder, will want to opt for the extra training that is in the Construction option.

 Like code welding with FCAW-S, pipe welding demands a very high skill level.
-The acceptance criteria for it too is quite demanding.
+The acceptance criteria for it too are quite demanding.
 While a fair bit of pipe welding is included in the basic Structural curriculum, an average person hoping to make a living welding pipe, doing evaluated code work will want the extra training that is in the Pipe option.

 For all options, in addition to a 5,250 square foot main shop area equipped with large welding booths (9’x8’ and 6’x6’), realism is added to training with a 3,000 square foot covered but open-air welding area.
 Much of this training area is serviced by an overhead crane.
 This allows students to perform material handling, working with up to 21’ sections of materials, rather than just working with the traditional small pieces of metal or “coupons” that are typically used for welder training.
 This open area also allows for learning to perform welding operations in the cold, wind, mist, etc.